maruyamaworks/dynamosearch/docs/guide/why.md

 1. **Data Modification**: Your application writes, updates, or deletes items in the source DynamoDB table
 2. **Stream Processing**: Changes trigger DynamoDB Streams, which invoke the Indexer Lambda function
 3. **Text Analysis**: The DynamoSearch client processes documents through an analyzer (character filters → tokenizer → token filters)
-4. **Index Update**: Analyzed tokens are written to the index table with occurrence counts, document length, and metadata
+4. **Index Update**: Analyzed tokens are written to the index table with metadata

 ### Search Flow